Surviving the Holiday Season In the Midst of Grief

 Tips for Coming up With Your Plan:

-Spend some time thinking about how you and your family, or you and your loved one usually spend the holiday.
-These questions may be useful to consider: What family traditions occur year after year?
-What do you think those traditions and rituals will be like this year without your loved one?
+Spend some time thinking about how you and your family usually spend the holidays.
+What family traditions occur year after year?
+What do you think those traditions and rituals will be like this year?
 How will you cope?

-Think of ways you can honor your loved one in existing family traditions.
+Think of ways you can honor your beloved in current family traditions.

-Think of new ways to honor your loved one.
+Think of new ways to honor your beloved's memory.

 Give yourself permission to be flexible.